demoive/SSi18n/README.md

 - Your server is Apache (or soon...
 Nginx)†

 ### When not to use
-- You need a lot of server-side logic code
+- You need real server-side logic code
-- ...
+- You need high-scale, production-level performance

 †This example is configured to be used with [Apache](http://httpd.apache.org/docs/current/howto/ssi.html), but not much effort would be needed to make it work with [Nginx](http://nginx.org/en/docs/http/ngx_http_ssi_module.html) which would be even more performant!